Gab7777777/gaussmeter-in-python/README.md

 pkg install termux-api

 A tool for understanding and quantifying magnetic fields, allowing measurements and analysis.
-It can be used to measure the strength of magnetic fields in various applications, such as in scientific research, industrial processes and cybersecurity assesments:
+It can be used to measure it's strenght to be used in various applications, such as industrial processes and cybersecurity assesments:

 Electromagnetic Interference (EMI) Detection: In cybersecurity, electromagnetic radiation and interference can have implications for the security and integrity of electronic devices and systems.
 A gaussmeter can be used to detect and measure electromagnetic fields emitted by electronic devices, power lines, or other sources that may cause interference or compromise the security of sensitive data.